esamattis/blog/source/_posts/2012-12-10-mastering-nested-views-in-backbone-dot-js.markdown

 <http://epeli.github.com/backbone.viewmaster/>

-It just a single Backbone.js View which can be used as the base view when building Backbone.js apps.
-It tries to be more than just a library as it encourages on writing decoupled reusable views.
+It is just a single Backbone.js View which can be used as the base view when building Backbone.js apps.
+It tries to be more than just a library as it encourages on writing decoupled and reusable views.
 Read the tutorial to get gist of it.